addyosmani/backbone-fundamentals/README.md

 There are very few, if any architectural JavaScript frameworks that claim to implement the MVC or MVC patterns in their classical form as many JavaScript developers don't view MVC and MVP as being mutually exclusive (we are actually more likely to see MVP strictly implemented when looking at web frameworks such as ASP.net or GWT).
 This is because it's possible to have additional presenter/view logic in your application and yet still consider it a flavor of MVC.

-Backbone contributor [Irene Ros](http://ireneros.com/) (of Boston-based Bocoup) subscribes to this way of thinking as when she separates views out into their own distinct components, she needs something to actually assemble them for her.
+Backbone contributor [Irene Ros](http://ireneros.com/) subscribes to this way of thinking as when she separates views out into their own distinct components, she needs something to actually assemble them for her.
 This could either be a controller route (such as a ```Backbone.Router```, covered later in the book) or a callback in response to data being fetched.

 That said, some developers do however feel that Backbone.js better fits the description of MVP than it does MVC .
 Their view is that:

 * The presenter in MVP better describes the ```Backbone.View``` (the layer between View templates and the data bound to it) than a controller does
-* The model fits ```Backbone.Model``` (it isn't greatly different to the models in MVC at all)
+* The model fits ```Backbone.Model``` (it isn't that different from the classical MVC "Model")
 * The views best represent templates (e.g Handlebars/Mustache markup templates)

 A response to this could be that the view can also just be a View (as per MVC) because Backbone is flexible enough to let it be used for multiple purposes.
 The V in MVC and the P in MVP can both be accomplished by ```Backbone.View``` because they're able to achieve two purposes: both rendering atomic components and assembling those components rendered by other views.